 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for computer, automated teller and office machine repairers will decrease by 1% from 2018-2028, and jobs for computer user support specialists - including PC software specialists - will increase 11% (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for computer, automated teller and office machine repairers will have little or no change from 2018-2028, and jobs for computer user support specialists - including PC software specialists - will increase 11% (www.bls.gov).
 The BLS also reports that web developers, whose job duties may include web design, can expect job growth of 13% from 2018-2028.
 Furthermore, the BLS reports that computer network support specialists can expect job growth of 6% from 2018-2028.

 The BLS reports that the mean salary for computer, automated teller and office machine repairers was $40,880 in May 2018.
 The mean annual salary for computer user support specialists - including PC software specialists - was $55,050 in May 2018.
 Web developers earned a mean annual salary of $75,580 that same year, and computer network support specialists earned a mean annual salary of $68,050.